Samuel-Chris/codebase_netlify_cms/src/pages/index.md

 ---
 templateKey: index-page
+seo:
   image: /img/codebase_logo.svg
   meta_title: >-
     Flutter Software Development Company | We build tech startups | Codebase Studio
   meta_description: >-
     Do you have an idea for a tech startup?
 We are a cross-platform software development company that helps non-technical founders & entrepreneurs develop amazing mobile and web tech for their startup.
 Get a quote today.
 section1:
   description: >-
     We want to be your long-term partner who takes the whole